LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 $$

 The lower the Gini impurity, the better the split.
 To determine the best split, we sum the Gini impurities of the left and right children nodes, weighted by the number of samples in each node.
-We then try to minimise this weighted value.
+We then minimise this weighted value.

 The second question is, how do we find a value to split on?
 Well, a brute force approach is to try a split at every sample with a unique value.
 This is not necessarily the most intelligent way to do things.[^5] But it is the most generic and works well for many different scenarios (few unique values, many unique values, outliers etc).